aptos-labs/aptos-core/developer-docs-site/docs/guides/resource-accounts.md

 ---
-title: "Resource Accounts"
+title: "Use Resource Accounts in Apps"
 slug: "resource-accounts"
 ---

-# Resource Accounts
+# Use Resource Accounts in Apps

 A [resource account](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-framework/sources/resource_account.move) is a developer feature used to manage resources independent of an account managed by a user, specifically publishing modules and automatically signing for transactions.
 For example, a developer may use a resource account to manage an account for module publishing, say managing a contract.
 The contract itself does not require a signer post initialization.
 A resource account gives you the means for the module to provide a signer to other modules and sign transactions on behalf of the module.